-CVE-2024-40711 is a critical deserialization of untrusted data vulnerability in Veeam Backup & Replication (also referred to in the provided content as Veeam Backup & Recovery).
-A remote attacker can send a crafted malicious serialized payload to a vulnerable Veeam Backup & Replication instance and trigger unsafe deserialization, resulting in unauthenticated remote code execution.
-The provided content identifies the flaw as affecting Veeam Backup & Replication 12.1.2.172 and all earlier 12.x builds, and notes it was fixed in version 12.2.0.334.
+CVE-2024-40711 is a critical remote code execution vulnerability in Veeam Backup & Replication caused by deserialization of untrusted data.
+A remote attacker can send a crafted malicious payload to a vulnerable Veeam Backup & Replication instance and trigger unsafe deserialization, resulting in arbitrary code execution.
+Available reporting characterizes the issue as exploitable without authentication and, in some cases, as part of a pre-authentication multi-bug chain.
+Affected versions include Veeam Backup & Replication 12.1.2.172 and older 12.x builds.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.